Calibrating trade-offs tutorial

 We now have a set of candidate prioritizations generated using the

-similar calibration analyses used by other decision support tools for
+is similar calibration analyses used by other decision support tools for

-trade-off parameter – meaning that we can’t leverage existing knowledge
+parameter is a unitless trade-off parameter – meaning that we can’t

-to specify a suitable range of penalty
+leverage existing knowledge to specify a suitable range of

-values – we first
+weights values – we first have to conduct a preliminary

-Although finding an upper limit was fairly simple for the example
+limit was fairly simple for the example dataset, it can be difficult to

-next section, we will show how to generate a set of candidate
+In the next section, we will show how to generate a set of candidate

 prioritizations using the hierarchical approach – which does not have